Bioinformatics Major

 Organisation: Lectures (6h), TD (6h), TP (6h)

-Lecturers: Michael Kopp
+Lecturer: Michael Kopp

-This course will propose some illustrations of the concepts and results of mathematical modelling to biological systems, with a specific focus on the domains of interest to CenTuri (immunology, developmental biology, neurology).
+This course will propose some illustrations of the concepts and results of mathematical modelling to biological systems, with a specific focus on the domains of interest to CENTURI (immunology, developmental biology, neurology).
 Practicals will consist in a personal project that may consist in extending one of the examples seen in the courses.